The government wants to liberalize the labor market to achieve full employment and boost the economy

 Union reservations

-More generally, the unions have many reservations about this set of suggestions.
+More generally, the unions have many reservations regarding this set of suggestions.
 And for good reason, they are preparing to open negotiations on the employment of seniors, and believe that the executive is stepping on their toes.
 Should we see political trial balloons or a draft law already in the pipeline?
 Everyone is careful.
 It must be said that they have very bad memories of the 2018 ordinances, which, in their eyes, unraveled the Labor Code.

 On the employers’ side, we fear that these provisions, which are rather favorable to them on paper, will give rise to compensation such as a new staggering of production taxes, a contribution from companies, via an increase in taxes or even contributions. .

-If they were retained, these measures intended to liberalize the labor market could take place in the Pacte 2 law on which Bruno Le Maire is currently working.
+If they were retained, these measures intended to liberalize the labor market might take place in the Pacte 2 law on which Bruno Le Maire is currently working.
 In any case, in accordance with the Larcher law of 2008, the government, if it modifies the labor code, must, however, first consult the social partners.